NoReplyUI5/Shuming.js/README.md

   - `<Client>.slashCommands`: Slash commands cache
   - `<Client>.contextMenus`: ContextMenus commands cache

-## Installation / RileCraft
+### Installation / RileCraft & NoReplyUI5

 To get started with the Shuming.js, follow these steps:

 1. Clone the repository by downloading it as a ZIP file or running the command `git clone https://github.com/NoReplyUI5/Shuming.js`.
 2. Navigate to the template's directory and run the command `npm install` (make sure npm is installed).
-3. Once all the required modules are installed, open the `src/config.js` file and fill in the necessary information.
+3. Once all the required modules are installed, open the `src` folder, rename `example.config.js` to `config.js`, after that open `src/config.js` file and fill in the necessary information.
 4. Run the command `node .` to start the bot.

 ## Contribution